JohnPetere/Burley-Maids/README.md

 ## Bugs/difficulties

+### Problem
+> I could not piece together how to animate the parts of the carasoul, I couldn't get them to trigger the tailwind.css animation
+### Solution
+> Delays and css module thing are used to change the opacity manuelly.
 ### PRoblem
 > I spent 3 hours somehow trying to figure out how to load fonts on the website.
 Or 4.
 I don't remember
 ### Solution